 In December 2012, after a state visit by Brazilian President Dilma Rousseff to Russia, Brazil signed an agreement to buy Russian antiaircraft systems in February 2013.
-In conjunction, the state-owned Russian Technologies State Corporation (Rostec) and the Brazilian Odebrecht Defense and Technology (Odebrecht Defesa e Tecnologia) signed a memorandum on technical cooperation committing to establishment of a joint venture for production of helicopters, air defense weapons, naval vehicles, etc. These included signed agreements on the creation of a joint enterprise in Brazil for assembling the Russian-made Mi-171 family helicopters, establishing a service center for Mi-35M helicopters, and developing an integrated air defense system on behalf of the Brazilian armed forces.
+In conjunction, the state-owned Russian Technologies State Corporation and the Brazilian Odebrecht Defense and Technology (Odebrecht Defesa e Tecnologia) signed a memorandum on technical cooperation committing to establishment of a joint venture for production of helicopters, air defense weapons, naval vehicles, etc.22 These included signed agreements on the creation of a joint enterprise in Brazil for assembling the Russian-made Mi171 family helicopters, establishing a service center for Mi-35M helicopters, and developing an integrated air defense system on behalf of the Brazilian armed forces.

-The head of the Brazilian armed forces delegation, Gen. José Carlos de Nardi, said on that occasion that it was negotiating Brazil's acquisition of two batteries of Igla-S (Needle) portable air defense systems and three Pantsir-C1, which would include receiving both the technology and the right to build a factory for their assembly in Brazil.
-Almaz-Antey, a Russian state-owned company in the arms industry, proposed a project through which Brazil's air defense system would be divided into five parts, using only Russian armaments.
+The head of the Brazilian armed forces delegation, Jose Carlos de Nardi, said on that occasion that it was negotiating Brazil's acquisition of three batteries of Igla-S (Needle) portable air defense systems and three Pantsir-C1, which would include receiving both the technology and the right to build a factory for their assembly in Brazil.23 Almaz-Antey, a Russian state-owned company in the arms industry, proposed a project through which Brazil's air defense system would be divided into five parts, using only Russian armaments.
 Proposed arms included S-300 missiles and modified versions of the Buk and Tor air defense systems.
-In 2012, Almaz-Antey began talks with Brazil on bilateral cooperation for security support to the World Cup, then planned for 2014 in Brazil and 2018 in Russia, and the Olympic Games scheduled to take place in winter 2014 in Russia and summer 2016 in Brazil.
-Subsequently, the Brazilian Atlas airline company bought seven Ka-62 helicopters at the end of that year.
+In 2012, Almaz-Antey began talks with Brazil on bilateral cooperation for security support to the World Cup organized in 2014 and 2018 in Brazil, and the Olympic Games scheduled to take place in winter 2014 and summer 2016 in Russia.
+Subsequently, the Brazilian Atlas airline company bought seven KA-62 helicopters at the end of that year.

-In 2013, Dmitry Shugaev, general manager and deputy of Russia's Rostec (established in late 2007 to consolidate strategically important companies) and the head of the Russian delegation at the 2013 Latin America Aero and Defence Security Conference in Rio de Janeiro, spoke about the technology alliance with Brazil (referring to Odebrecht and its high-tech subsidiary, Mectron) and the Brazilian firm Marcopolo, which produces buses in Russia together with Kamaz (a Russian truck and engine manufacturer), as well as the implementation of the facial recognition system in Brazil for the World Cup and the Olympics.

-In the same year, Sergei Shoigu, the Russian defense minister, went on a formal visit to Brazil to close a sale of missile systems worth about \$1 billion.
+In 2013, Dmitry Shugaev, general manager and deputy of Russia's Rostec (established in late 2007 to consolidate strategically important companies) and the head of the Russian delegation at the 2013 Latin America Aero and Defence Security Conference in Rio de Janeiro, spoke about the technology alliance with Brazil (referring to Odebrecht and its high-tech subsidiary, Mectron) and the Brazilian firm Marcopolo, which produces buses in Russia together with Kamaz (a Russian truck and engine manufacturer), as well as the implementation of the facial recognition system in Brazil for the World Cup and the Olympics.24 In the same year, Sergei Shoigu, the Russian defense minister, went on a formal visit to Brazil to close a sale of missile systems worth about \$1 billion.25 military deployments to NATO countries on Russia's borders, became more interested in cooperation with Brazil in a range of high-tech security areas.

-Also that same year, the Sazhen-TM-BIS laser station (the first of its kind built outside of Russia) was installed at the Brasília University located in the Brazilian capital.
+Also that same year, the Sazhen-TM-BIS laser station (the first of its kind built outside of Russia) was installed at the Brasilia University located in the Brazilian capital.
 This system is part of GLONASS.
 A second system was installed the following year.

-As a result of the tensions over claims against of U.S. espionage conducted against the Brazilian president's personal emails, Brazil became very interested in cyber defense systems.
-Russia, in turn, as a result of the embargoes against it by the international community following its annexation of the Crimean Peninsula and concerns related to the increasing U.S. influence in Europe due to military deployments to NATO countries on Russia's borders, became more interested in cooperation with Brazil in a range of high-tech security areas. $^{40}$
+As a result of the tensions over claims against of U.S. espionage conducted against the Brazilian president's personal emails, Brazil became very interested in cyber defense systems.26 Russia, in turn, as a result of the embargoes against it by the international community following its annexation of the Crimean Peninsula and concerns related to the increasing U.S. influence in Europe due to